 2. The wild and rugged area around Llyn Y Fan, on the western edge of the Brecon Beacons National Park, has been in the spotlight for centuries.
 A 10-mile challenging circular walk takes in the Llyn y Fan lakes, and with jaw dropping views, makes a superb day out for you and your best friend.

 3. Ice cream just for dogs at Heavenly of Llandeilo - Why not treat yourself and your pooch at Heavenly ice cream parlour in Llandeilo, which offers a unique ice cream tailor made for dogs.
 Made with a soya base and no added sugar to protect dog...er...canines, vanilla pods give it the sweet treat kick they’ll love.
 The parlour also produces handmade chocolates, desserts and scrumptious ice creams for human consumption too.
 To try out the doggy ice cream, please pre-order by phone before you call in. heavenlychoc.co.uk

 5. Cenarth Falls has been a beauty spot since Victorian times.
 This river was made for leaping – salmon do it too!
 Posed with dog on the stone bridge and watched salmon leap the falls on their way up river to spawn.
-Witness nature’s incredible spectacle in the autumn, particularly after heavy rain.
+Witness nature’s incredible spectacle, particularly after heavy rain.
 Cenarth is cute year-round, with cosy pubs and tea rooms to refresh you as you stroll this stretch of the river.